 The resale HDB vs BTO battle never falls out of the general public discussion, simply because the affordability of owning a home is always in question.
 (Make use of our Affordability Calculator on Homer AI to take the guesswork out of your hands.)
-And whether it’s on social media or within a home, the debate on whether a resale HDB or BTO is a better buy is always ongoing.
+In this article, let’s discuss the pros and cons of buying a resale HDB or BTO flat.

 What is a resale HDB?